Mental Health Challenges in Elderly Populations

 Dementia and Alzheimer’s Disease

-Dementia, including Alzheimer’s disease, is a significant concern for the elderly population.
+Dementia, including Alzheimerโs disease, is a significant concern for the elderly population.
 These conditions lead to cognitive decline, memory loss, and changes in behavior and personality.
 Dementia not only affects the individual but also places a heavy burden on caregivers and family members.
+Despite this, it’s important to make efforts in ending the stigma of dementia by keeping them included in social events with friends or family.
+Doing so can make a huge difference in the rate of cognitive degeneration they experience and help them to live a more fulfilled life despite their lessened independence.

 Loneliness and Social Isolation